gelsogrove/shopME/docs/other/prompt_agent.md

    - "Procedi con l'ordine"
    - "Sí, confirmar"
    - "Yes, confirm"
-5. Only after explicit confirmation, call newOrder(orderDetails) and inform the user the order is being processed.
+5. Only after explicit confirmation, call CreateOrder() with the cart array as payload and inform the user the order is being processed.
 6. If the user does not confirm, do not create the order.
 Continue to wait for confirmation or allow further changes.

 **Example Dialogue:**